MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-overview/deployment/quest-deployment.md

 1. If you plan on using the native keyboard, please refer to the [keyboard documentation](../../mrtk3-input/packages/input/System-keyboard.md#meta-quest-specific-setup) for a required `AndroidManifest.xml` modification.

+    > [!NOTE]
+    > Controller models are stored in a format that is not natively supported by Unity.
+To use MRTK Controller Visualization on Quest you will need to use a [glTF importer](https://github.com/atteneder/glTFast) which enables the use of glTF asset files in Unity, and the [KTX Package](https://github.com/atteneder/KtxUnity) which allows users to load KTX or Basis Universal texture files

 ## Deploying to Device

 1. **Do not** follow the Configure Settings instructions on Oculus's documentation page.
 Their instructions require the use of the Oculus Integration SDK, and uses the Oculus XR Plug-in rather than the OpenXR Plug-in.